gitbra/pwic/README.md

 **Project proficiency**

 - Central repository for an online and up-to-date documentation
-- Linear and undoable versioning of the documents for a proper customer's validation
+- Linear and partially undoable versioning of the documents for a proper customer's validation
-- Lean documents with no rainbow color or overloaded revision marks
+- Lean documents with no rainbow color or overloaded revision mark
 - Display of the differences between two versions
 - New pages, broken links and orphaned pages supervised by the project managers
 - Follow-up of the deliverable documents